 There are also exciting extracurricular activities outside of the classroom: you will have opportunities to coach sports, start art clubs, develop a school library or a computer room, or establish scholarship funds to help learners access further education.

 The majority of our volunteers are placed at government schools in rural areas where there is a great shortage of qualified teachers.
 Occasionally, there are placements at private schools, as well as church-affiliated schools, both of which follow a Ministry-approved curriculum.

-While you are likely to be the only WorldTeach volunteer at your school, there may be other WorldTeach volunteers in your town or region, or teachers with other international volunteer organizations (e.g. Peace Corps) at your school or nearby.
+While you will likely to be the only WorldTeach volunteer at your school, there may be other WorldTeach volunteers or teachers with other international volunteer organizations (e.g. Peace Corps) in your town or region.
 Currently, volunteers are clustered in the northern, central, and southern regions of Namibia, but placements can adjust from year to year per the needs of the Ministry of Education and its schools.

 As a selected volunteer to our Namibia Year Program, you will receive a generous grant from the Kristin Linnea Skvarla Foundation.
 Volunteers’ contribution to the Namibia Year program – $2,490 – which is recouped to you throughout the experience – goes towards the following:

 - Monthly housing stipend